Use these 11 tips to track down band members who share your musical style, attitude, and work ethic — as well as similar short and long-term goals.

 7. Join forums

-Visiting sites like reddit.com/r/FindABand can help you to meet new people who are looking for band members.
+Visiting sites like reddit.com/r/FindABand can help you to meet new people who are looking for a new band member.
 Joining in on the conversation can help you get specific questions answered and learn the ropes of the industry itself.
 The connections you make here can be as personal or as public as you’d like, and there’s no pressure if it ends up not working out.

 8. Use social media